 Scootering is about the experience of riding and being part of a community.
 It’s not about labels, cc’s, brands, who’s cooler than who, or which lifestyle you subscribe to.
 I believe in one love – regardless of race, creed, gender, engine size or country of manufacture.

-I presently ride a custom 2003 Stella scooter known affectionately as the “Frankenstella,” and a stock 2008 Vespa GTS 250 named “Aphrodite.”
+I presently ride a custom 2003 Stella scooter known affectionately as the “Frankenstella,” a Limited Edition Atomic Fireball Stella, and a Vespa GTS Super 300.

 I ride year-round.
 For a long time, scooters were my sole mode of transportation.
 I’ve scooted in Boston and New Haven, and I presently scoot in Seattle.